d2l-ai/d2l-book/demo/examples/markdown.md

 {% ref catdog %}
 ```

+Check :numref:`label`.
-Check {% ref catdog %} for an image with a cat and a dog.
+Check  for an image with a cat and a dog.
 You can refer it from
 another page as well.